cablehead/vanilla/docs/api.rst

    Blocks until the entire request body has been received and returns it as a single string.

+.. py:method:: Request.json()

+   Convenience to consume the entire request body, and json decode it.

 .. py:attribute:: Request.form

     A convenience to access form url encoded data as a dictionary.
 The form